-Americanah is a story of love and race featuring Ifemelu and Obinze—two Nigerian citizens who leave home with hopes of America.
-This book takes a look at both globalization and adapting to a new world with the culture of your old one still ingrained within you.
+Americanah is a story of love and race featuring Ifemelu and Obinze, two Nigerian citizens who leave home for America.
+This book looks at both globalization and adapting to a new world with the culture of your old one still ingrained.
 Both concepts will be helpful as you take on studying abroad and learning in a new country.

 13 Little Blue Envelopes by Maureen Johnson

 As Ginny follows the clues on a whirlwind trip around Europe, she’s both put out of her comfort zone and forced to discover who she wants to be.
 While she experiences problems along the way, she always perseveres.
-This is an important lesson for other travelers—while things don’t always go according to plan, the adventure can almost always be salvaged.
+This is an important lesson for other travelers: While things don’t always go to plan, you can always salvage your adventure.

 Lost in Translation: A Life in a New Language by Eva Hoffman

 This book looks at Eva Hoffman’s personal experience as an emigre who deals with the loss of her past identity while faced with crafting a new one for a new land, culture, and language.